 Q: Are title insurance and a survey necessary when I purchase real estate?

 A: A title company, prior to issuing title insurance, will perform a search to determine that the seller has good title to the property and what liens affect the seller’s ownership, such as mortgages, judgments, unpaid taxes, etc. The search will also determine if there are any easements, building restrictions, set-back lines or other matters of record which affect the property.
 Your attorney will review this title search and require that the seller clear up any items which are not permitted by your contract and which would adversely affect your ownership rights.
 For a one-time premium you will receive title insurance after the closing that will insure your ownership rights.
 If you are obtaining financing to purchase the property, your lender will require that the title company issue, at your expense, a title policy insuring the validity of your lender’s mortgage.
-It is recommended (and often required by the lender) that you obtain a survey of the property that you are purchasing and to have the corners marked so that you can define the precise boundry limits of the property.
-Your title insurance policy will insure that you have good ownership of the land within those defined boundry limits.
+It is recommended (and often required by the lender) that you obtain a survey of the property that you are purchasing and to have the corners marked so that you can define the precise boundary limits of the property.
+Your title insurance policy will insure that you have good ownership of the land within those defined boundary limits.

 Q: Are there different forms of co-ownership of real estate?